FAIR Standards Guide

 • Request a redacted sample report: A USPAP-compliant appraiser should be able to share a sample that shows the required report structure.

-• Look for a certification statement in any report you receive — it is a USPAP requirement and should be clearly present.
+• Look for a certification or standards statement in any report you receive.

 • Use the FAIR directory to find appraisers who commit to standards and fee transparency as part of their public profile.